dtubbenhauer/sl2-charp/README.md

 # Mathematica code

-The Mathematica notebook has one major command:
+The Mathematica notebook recursion-for-bn.nb has one major command:

 ```
 bnrecursion[n,p]